yuryescobar/yuryescobar/README.md

 - 🌱 Learning Never Stops 🚀,Im a Data engineer passionate about Data,I like automating things, building pipelines,exploring scalability problems and improving efficiency and performance.

-- 💬 Ask me about: Constellations,Start, Universe
+- 💬 Ask me about: Constellations,Start, Universe 🔭 , watercolors 🎨

 I'm interested in all things data: Big Data, Cloud, Machine Learning and Data Science